Epidural Error Lawyer

 - Nerve damage

-- Cardiac arrest
+- Cardiac arrest and heart attack

-Epidural Errors Effect On Newborns
+Epidural Errors Effect on Newborns

 A woman that experiences low blood pressure, cardiac arrest, seizures or other medical emergencies while giving birth cannot give the child inside her the oxygen that it needs, putting both the mother and child at risk.

 Lack of oxygen during childbirth can cause severe injuries to the child.
-Once the body and brain are deprived of oxygen, damage begins to occur.
+Once the body and brain are deprived of oxygen due to an anesthesia error, damage begins to occur.

 Performing an emergency C-section when the mother has dangerously low blood pressure or is undergoing cardiac arrest may not be an option.
 It is a horrible situation that may end in the loss of mother, child or both.

 Epidural Error Lawsuits